BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: What this translates to is that the bullets fired from the gun go faster, the fireflies spread out less from impact, and they quickly fly after a target.

-Infinity - No change.
+Infinity - No change other than a possible damage adjustment.

-Light Show - No change.
+Light Show - No change other than a possible damage adjustment.

 Magnificent - Added an ability that increases fire rate based on how large your magazine is.
 Removed accuracy and recoil penalties.

  ┗----Rationale: A giant magazine size isn't an especially interesting mechanic.
 So to get some use from the "Mag" in Magnificent, it has been given something that encourages going hog-wild with magazine size boosts.
 With enough mag size boosts you can hit a triple-digit increase in fire rate (up to 150% if you go maximum gear and skill investment on Moze.)

-Miscreant - No change.
+Miscreant - No change other than a possible damage adjustment.

 Backburner - Child projectile damage reduced by 50%.